disco-lang/disco/README.md

   (if you don't know what that is, then you don't have it), see the [instructions here](https://www.haskell.org/ghcup/install/) for a PowerShell command to run.
+    - If you use PowerShell, note that after running the magic PowerShell command to set up `ghcup`, you need to close and reopen PowerShell in order for it to recognize the `cabal` command.

+- Run `cabal update`, which will download the latest information about Haskell packages.

 - Now run `cabal install disco` at a command prompt.

+    - Note that this may take a very long time, on the order of an hour or so.
+    - The good news is that most of this work only needs to be done once, even if you later install an updated version of disco.
+      Even if installation fails partway through, the work already completed up to that point need not be redone.
+    - On OSX, if building fails with an error like `ghc: could not
+      execute: opt`, it means you need to install LLVM.
+The easiest way to do this is to first [follow the instructions to install Homebrew](https://brew.sh/) (if you don't already have it), and then type

+          brew install llvm

+      at a terminal prompt.

 - If it works, you should be able to now type `disco` at a command prompt, which should display a message like this: